brianshih1/mini-key-value-db/mdbook/src/chapter_5/mvcc_implementation.md

 }
 ```

 Earlier, we covered that a write intent is stored to represent uncommitted writes.
 A key can only have one write intent at a time.
 We use the MVCCKey with the zero timestamp: Timestamp { wall_time: 0, logical_time: 0 } to represent the key for a write intent.

 When users query for a key, the database returns the latest version of that key.
-To make this faster, MVCCKeys are sorted from highest timestamp to the lowest timestamp in the storage engine, with the exception of the zero timestamp which is stored before all other versions of the same key.
+To make this faster, MVCCKeys are sorted from the highest timestamp to the lowest timestamp in the storage engine, except for the zero timestamp which is stored before all other versions of the same key.

 This is only possible because RocksDB allows developers to customize the order of keys in the table through [set_comparator](https://docs.rs/rocksdb/latest/rocksdb/struct.Options.html#method.set_comparator).
 [Here](https://github.com/brianshih1/little-key-value-db/blob/194d3f9e65bb69d674f0217f2a02b18ace12ee7e/src/storage/storage.rs#L50) is my implementation of the custom comparator.
 The comparator gives the highest precedence to the zero timestamp for the same key.
 Otherwise, it uses the key and the timestamp to order the MVCC keys.